pfsense/docs/source/captiveportal/captive-portal-configuration.rst

 --------------------------------------------------

-It is possible to authenticate users against a server from the server manager, such as an LDAP or RADIUS server. please check the user manager documentation for details on how to setup remote authentication servers in pfSense.
+It is possible to authenticate users against a server from the server manager, such as an LDAP or RADIUS server.
+Please check the user manager documentation for details on how to setup remote authentication servers in pfSense.

-remote authentication server have to be setup first in the server manager before being able to use it for captive portal authentication.
+Remote authentication server have to be setup first in the server manager before being able to use it for captive portal authentication.

 Special note about "unauthenticated" username